percona/training/exercise2-install-mysql.md

 # Classroom Exercises for Percona Training
-###### Last Update: October 2014
+###### Last Update: August 2016

 ## Exercise 2

-In this exercise, you will: Install the Percona Yum repository, Percona Server 5.6, Percona Toolkit and other useful utilities.
+In this exercise, you will: Install the Percona Yum repository, Percona Server 5.7, Percona Toolkit and other useful utilities.

 * 2.1 - Install the Percona Yum Repo
-  1. Open your browser and go to _http://www.percona.com/doc/percona-server/5.6/installation/yum_repo.html_
+  1. Open your browser and go to _http://www.percona.com/doc/percona-server/5.7/installation/yum_repo.html_
   2. Copy the line inside the first tan box under 'Automatic Installation'.
 The line begins with *yum install*.
 Copy the entire line.
   3. Open your terminal window and log in to your MySQL-DB2 instance if you closed it earlier.
   4. Paste the copied line from the step above and press return.
 This will download and install the Percona Yum repository information.